Guido Bentivoglio: Cardinal in Rome

 In accordance to custom, Bentivoglio was made a cardinal on 11 January 1621 at the end of his mission at the Court of France.
 His first titular church was the San Giovanni a Porta Latina (installed 17 May 1621).
 He subsequently switched to the Santa Maria del Popolo (installed 26 October 1622), the Santa Prassede (installed 7 May 1635) and the Santa Maria in Trastevere (installed 28 March 1639).
 On 1 July 1641, his intimate friend, Pope Urban VIII appointed him to the suburbicarian see of Palestrina.
 Until his nomination to the order of cardinal-bishops, Louis XIII and Cardinal Richelieu had entrusted him with the post of Cardinal protector of France.

 On 22 June 1633, Cardinal Bentivoglio was one of the signers of the papal condemnation of Galileo.
 An able writer and skilful diplomat, Bentivoglio was marked out as Urban's successor, but he died suddenly after the opening of the 1644 Papal conclave.
 He is buried in the church of San Silvestro al Quirinale, Rome.
+The complete edition of his works was published at Venice in 1668.

 Patron of the arts

-Bentivoglio took Girolamo Frescobaldi with him to Brussels as his household composer.

-On his return to Rome in 1621 Bentivoglio bought Cardinal Scipione Borghese's new palazzo on the Quirinale.
-Filippo Baldinucci, the biographer of Claude Lorrain, asserts that Cardinal Bentivoglio launched the artist's career by purchasing two landscapes by him, which brought the artist to the attention of Urban VIII.